anttipessa/vincit-btngame/README.md

 ## Implementation

 Backend is Node and Express, client communicates with the server using Socket.Io.
-Frontend is vanillaJS.
+Frontend is React.
+Player score is saved in LocalStorage.

-App is live at https://vincit-btn-game.herokuapp.com/
+App is live at https://vincit-btngame.herokuapp.com/

 ## Todo

-- Frontend with React
 - mongoDB for the counter
 - code refactoring